philippwulff/behaviour_mining/README.md

 # behaviour_mining

+## Notes on modules:
+### models
+- Contains self-trained model in `.zip` files introduced in the more recent versions of `stable-baselines`
+### rl-baselines-zoo
+- Fork from `rl-baselines-zoo`for access to pretrained models
+### myutils
+- Utils
+- Code from `rl-baselines-zoo.utils` with advanced code for loading pretrained models.

 ## Currently working on:
 - testing (and comparing) pretrained stable-baselines models on an env (Ulli)
 - training models with optimal hyperparameters from scratch and comparing them on an env (Philipp)